Somasila Dam

 The "Somasila Dam" is a dam constructed across the Penna River near Somasila, Nellore district, Andhra Pradesh, India.
 The reservoir impounded by the dam has a surface area of 212.28 km2 with live storage capacity of 1.994 km3 or 75 tmcft.

 The reservoir can get water by gravity from the Srisailam reservoir located in Krishna basin.
 It is the biggest storage reservoir in Penna River basin and can store all the inflows from its catchment area in a normal year.
 This reservoir can also feed by gravity nearby 72 tmcft gross storage capacity Kandaleru reservoir.
 Under Indian Rivers Inter-link projects, it is planned to connect the reservoir with the Nagarjunasagar reservoir to augment its water inflows.

 One of the main canals is the Kavali Canal.
 Kavali canal is feeding to the 52 tanks under system of tanks.
 It will be covered dagadarthi mandal, sangham mandal, jaladanki mandal and kavali mandal.
 The total length of the canal is 67.619 km.
 Kavali Canal is the main source of drinking to Kavali municipality of nearly 1.2 lakh population.

+It is nearly 79 kilometers distance from the District Headquarters.